unitedstates/agency-regions/README.md

 Initially, much of the work will be manually curation.
 After a little data is collected hopefully, patterns will become clear.

-As this develops, this will be matched against the (usa.gov contacts api)[http://www.usa.gov/About/developer-resources/federal-agency-directory/] to normalize and narrow down what is missing.
+As this develops, this will be matched against the [http://www.usa.gov/About/developer-resources/federal-agency-directory/](usa.gov contacts api) to normalize and narrow down what is missing.

 #### Adding regional info to the repo